 This is a multi-site study (please contact the Trial Manager for a full list of sites) which will take place within NHS hospitals.
-All sites will identify children from those admitted as inpatients on the paediatric wards.
+All sites will identify children from those admitted (including paediatric and A&E departments) or referred to the hospital.